-- 1. Unscrew the heatsink screws from the motherboard in the sequence as shown in the illustration below. - 2.
-Gently wriggle the heatsink to loosen it from the CPU.
-(Do not use excessive force when wriggling the heatsink!) - Once the CPU is loosened from the socket, remove the CPU from the CPU socket. - 4.
+- Unscrew the heatsink screws from the motherboard in the sequence as shown in the illustration below - Gently wriggle the heatsink to loosen it from the CPU.
+(Do not use excessive force when wriggling the heatsink!) - Once the CPU is loosened from the socket, remove the heatsink from the socket - 4.
 Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the CPU and the heatsink.